 Accessibility and inclusivity for the Reed community (students, staff, faculty, and visitors) is a campus-wide commitment.
 The goals of the Accessibility Committee are to raise the visibility of disability-related issues on campus and to explore opportunities to improve accessibility through education, research and information sharing.

 Committee members serve as liaisons between their offices/departments and Disability & Accessibility Resources.
 If you have a question about accessibility or an idea to make campus more inclusive and accessible, please contact a committee member from the relevant area.
 Members include:

-- Theresa Lowrie, Disability & Accessibility Resources - I am the director of Disability & Accessibility Resources at Reed.
-At DAR we work directly with students, faculty and staff to provide and manage the accommodations process for students at Reed.
-Through a number of diverse campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.
+Jess Gibson, Disability & Accessibility Resources - At DAR we work directly with students, faculty and staff to manage the accommodations process for students at Reed.
+Through a number of campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.

-- Jason Parker, Computing & Information Systems - As the representative from Computing & Information Services, I consult with the committee on accessibility issues ranging from classroom technology and course materials, to website design and third-party software recommendations.
+Jason Parker, Information Technology - As the representative from Information Technology, I consult with the committee on accessibility issues ranging from classroom technology and course materials to website design and third-party software recommendations.

 Beq Yonaka, Student Body Senate - As the Senate liaison to the Accessibility Committee, I gather student feedback regarding academic accommodations and general college accessibility and serve as the intermediary between the committee and the general student population.